The Anatomy of a Perfect Web Layout: Essential Elements and Best Practices

 Multiple Column Layout

-Many websites now opt for multiple-column layouts instead of single-page/single-column designs.
+Many websites now opt for multiple-column basic website layouts instead of single-page/single-column designs.
 This allows designers more control over how information is presented on screen by dividing it into two or three vertical sections (columns).
 There are several benefits of using this type of layout, which we will discuss below:

 Viewport illustration showing text layout and reading flow pattern